vyfor/cord.nvim/.github/wiki/Examples.md

   end
 }

+-- OR
--- or simply hide the activity when in a blacklisted workspace hooks = {
+-- B. simply hide the activity when in a blacklisted workspace hooks = {
   workspace_change = function(opts)
     if is_blacklisted(opts) then